x49/Numix-Zenburn/README.md

-Numix is a modern flat theme with a combination of light and dark elements.
+A zenburned fork of Numix, a modern flat theme with a combination of light and dark elements.
 It supports Gnome, Unity, XFCE and Openbox.

 Numix is a part of the [Numix Project](http://numixproject.org).